0xfuturistic/sequencer-commitments/README.md

 This initiative bridges the capabilities of Layer 1 and Layer 2, ensuring sequencers can make, manage, and fulfill commitments, ultimately fostering transparency and reliability in transaction ordering.

 ## 🌟 Key Features
-- **Dynamic Commitments**: Both user accounts and sequencers can initiate commitments in the L1 ecosystem.
+- **Dynamic Commitments**: Sequencers as user accounts can initiate commitments in the L1.
 - **L2 Reinforcement**: Commitments made by sequencers are enforced in L2, powered by a predetermined L1 contract.
-- **Flexible Design**: Sequencers can make commitments even if they weren't conceived during L1 contract deployment.
+- **Flexible Design**: Sequencers can make commitments even if they weren't conceived during L2 contract deployment.
-- **Solidity Integration**: Commitments are anchored in L1 and visualized using Solidity's robust functions and targets.
+- **Solidity Integration**: Commitments are anchored in L1 and stored as tuples of a function and a target, leveraging PEPC's Emily library.

-## 🛠 Use Cases
+## 🛠  Potential Use Cases:

-1. **Dynamic Transaction Commitments**: Pledge to include transactions, even with properties not defined at the L1 contract launch.
+1. **Dynamic Transaction Integration**: Facilitate sequencer commitments for incorporating transactions with attributes not pre-defined during L1 contract instantiation.
-2. **Exclusion Commitments**: Promise not to incorporate specific transactions.
-3. **Programmable Policies**: Design custom transaction ordering rules within L2.
+2. **Selective Transaction Exclusion**: Allow sequencers to commit to omitting specific transactions, ensuring a filtered transaction stream.
+3. **Customized Transaction Ordering**: Empower L2 with programmable sequencing policies, offering tailored transaction processing patterns.
-4. **MEV Mitigation**: Deploy strategies in the EVM to mitigate Miner Extractable Value (MEV).
+4. **MEV Mitigation Strategy**: Deploy advanced mechanisms in the EVM to counteract Miner Extractable Value vulnerabilities, enhancing network security.
-5. **Contract Versatility**: Design general-purpose contracts between sequencers and external entities with satisfaction rules, all within the EVM.
-6. **Anti-Front Running Commitments**:
-7. Commitments to Off-Peak Transaction Processing:
-8. Front-Running Prevention
+5. **Versatile Contractual Commitments**: Design and deploy L1-L2 interoperable contracts, facilitating granular interaction between sequencers and third parties, backed by EVM-defined satisfaction parameters.
-Leveraging commitments to prevent front-running by fixing the transaction inclusion order, thereby precluding sequencers from exploiting user transactions based on privileged information.
+6. **Front-Running Prevention**: Leveraging commitments to prevent front-running by fixing the transaction inclusion order, thereby precluding sequencers from exploiting user transactions based on privileged information.
-Technical Details: Utilizing commitments to establish a specific transaction ordering that is publicly known.
-The sequencer verifies these commitments through smart contracts in EVM before signing the block
-9. Atomic Swaps: Description: Facilitating atomic swaps by sequencing multi-step transactions in a particular order to ensure either successful swaps or no transaction at all.
+8. **Atomic Swaps**: Description: Facilitating atomic swaps by sequencing multi-step transactions in a particular order to ensure either successful swaps or no transaction at all.
-10. "Fair Sequencing Services": Description: Introducing fairness in transaction ordering to minimize MEV and foster a more equitable transaction environment.
-11. Commitments to Layered Prioritization: Different categories of transactions (like urgent, premium, standard) can be sequenced based on their priorities.
+9. **Commitments to Layered Prioritization**: Different categories of transactions (like urgent, premium, standard) can be sequenced based on their priorities.
-Technical Detail: The sequencer's commitment would involve parsing the transaction type or attached metadata and ensuring that higher-priority transactions are sequenced ahead of others.
-12.
+10. **Fair Sequencing Services**: Introducing fairness in transaction ordering to minimize MEV and foster a more equitable transaction environment.

 ## ⚙ Technical Blueprint
 **Harnessing Emily for Sequencer Commitments**